lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 This check applies to only the HW_CFG and SECRET* partitions.
 If a failure is encountered, the OTP controller will send out an `otp_integrity_mismatch` alert and reset all of its hardware outputs to their defaults.

-**TBD do we need an LFSR clearing mechanism here for the secret partitions?**

 ### Storage Consistency

 This verification ensures the value stored in the buffer registers remain consistent with those in the OTP.